adriz-nf/IOTworkshop/README.md

 -DHT22 sensor from Adafruit with 10ohm resistor
 -3 connecting wires

-If you are not attending one of our live sessions where we have recieved sponsorship for hardware you can find these items to purchase online, here is a list of places you may find [them](hardware-shopping-list.md)
+If you are not attending one of our live sessions where we have received sponsorship for hardware you can find these items to purchase online.

-For setting up the raspberry Pi follow the instructions in [0_pi-setup](pi-setup/initial-setup.md)
+For setting up the raspberry Pi follow the instructions in [0_pi-setup](0_pi-setup/initial-setup.md)

 ### Setting up a sensor & collecting data

-For setting up the sensor follow the instructions in [1_sensor-setup](sensor-setup/humidity-sensor-setup.md)
+For setting up the sensor follow the instructions in [1_sensor-setup](1_sensor-setup/humidity-sensor-setup.md)

 ### Storing Data with InduxDB